 Exception of 10 years rule

-As described above, to be eligible for PR, you need to have lived in Japan for 10 years or longer, but there are 7 exceptions for this rule.
-If you fall into any of the following exceptions, you don’t need to wait for 10 years.
+As described above, to be eligible for PR, you need to have lived in Japan for 10 years or longer, but there are some exceptions for this rule.

-(1) The person is a spouse of a Japanese national, special permanent resident or permanent resident, and has been in a real marital relationship for more than 3 years consecutively and has stayed in Japan more than 1 year consecutively.
-Or, the person is a true child of a Japanese national, special permanent resident or permanent resident, and has stayed in Japan more than 1 year consecutively.
+For example, a spouse of a Japanese national or permanent resident who has been in a real marital relationship for more than 3 years consecutively and has stayed in Japan more than 1 year consecutively can apply for PR without waiting for 10 years.
+Likewise, a true child of a Japanese national or permanent resident who has stayed in Japan more than 1 year consecutively doesn’t wait either.

-a.
-The person who has continuously stayed in Japan as a “Highly-Skilled foreign
+a. has continuously stayed in Japan as a “Highly-Skilled foreign

-b.
-The person who has continuously stayed in Japan for 3 years or more, and who is deemed to have a total of 70 points or more when calculating with reference to the situation at 3 years before the date of the application for permission for permanent residence.
+b. has continuously stayed in Japan for 3 years or more, and had 70 points or at the date of 3 years before the application for permanent residence.

 How to Apply for Permanent Residence